Venky Mama: Plot

-The film begins at Draksharama where a well-known personality Ramanarayana, an astrologer, lives with his wife Lakshmi and son Venkatarathnam.
-Ramanarayana opposes his daughter's marriage, as he foresaw the couple's death, soon after, a year of their son Karthik's birth.
+The film begins at Draksharama, where a well-known personality, Ramanarayana, an astrologer, lives with his wife Lakshmi and son Venkatarathnam.
+Ramanarayana opposes his daughter's marriage, as he foresaw the couple's death soon after, a year after their son Karthik's birth.
 Just like Ramanarayana predicted, Karthik loses his parents in a tragic accident.
-Here, Ramanarayana warns that the kid also brings bummer to his family and suggests to hand him over to his paternal grandparents.
-However, Venkatarathnam / Venky Mama denies it and rears his infant nephew with care and affection, even omitting his goal of enrollment in the army.
+Here, Ramanarayana warns that the kid also brings a bummer to his family and suggests handing him over to his paternal grandparents.
+However, Venkatarathnam / Venky Mama denies it and rears his infant nephew with care and affection, even omitting his enrollment goal in the army.

-Years roll by, and now the scene shifts to Kashmir where Venkatarathnam is under the search of Karthik, who left home without informing.
-Immediately, Venkatarathnam steps into army protected area and get prosecuted when he tries to convince the army officers regarding Karthik.
-However, they affirm the absence of such a person in their regiment, but Venkatarathnam persists to meet him.
+Years roll by, and now the scene shifts to Kashmir, where Venkatarathnam is searching for Karthik, who left home without informing him.
+Immediately, Venkatarathnam steps into the protected area and gets prosecuted when he tries to convince the army officers regarding Karthik.
+However, they affirm the absence of such a person in their regiment, but Venkatarathnam persists in meeting him.
 So, he starts narrating their story.
-After completion of engineering, Karthik disdains various jobs because he prefers to stay behind his uncle.
-Nevertheless, his grandfather always needles.
-Later, Karthik realizes that Venkatarathnam has forsaken his marital life for his nurture, so he determines to get a perfect match for him.
-Just as, he is acquainted with newly appointed Hindi teacher Vennela and strives to develop intimacy with her, which she misunderstands.
+After finishing engineering, Karthik disdains various job offers abroad because he prefers to stay with his uncle, but his grandfather always needles.
+Later, Karthik realizes that Venkatarathnam has forsaken his marital life for his nurture, so he aims to find a perfect match for his uncle.
+Just as he is acquainted with newly appointed Hindi teacher Vennela and strives to develop intimacy with her, which she misunderstands.
 Besides, Karthik's ex-lover Harika, daughter of malicious MLA Pasupathi arrives at the village.
-Thereupon, Venkatarathnam learns their love affair and chases Harika to seek the reason behind their break up which too, misfires.
-Right now, Karthik succeeds to make Vennela fall for his uncle.
-Parallelly, Venkatarathnam also knows from Harika about their detachment is of Karthik's prioritization to his uncle than her and his life.
-Being cognizant of it, Venkatarathnam decides to disentangle with Karthik and send him to London.
+Thereupon, Venkatarathnam learns about their love affair and chases Harika to seek the reason behind their break up, which, too, misfires.
+Right now, Karthik succeeds in making Vennela fall for his uncle.
+Parallelly, Venkatarathnam also knows from Harika that their detachment is because Karthik prioritizes his uncle over her and his life.
+Being conscious of it, Venkatarathnam decides to disentangle with Karthik and send him to London.
 At that point, Karthik proclaims that nobody can divide him from his uncle, including him.
 Overhearing their conversation, Harika repents and understands Karthik's virtue.